Collections

 The wallpaper is a reproduction of the roll-printed variety.
 Roll-printing replaced the individual block print method and was relatively inexpensive because it could be manufactured in America rather than being imported from England or France.

-Looking at the parlor, you can see how much color was used in a typical 1830s home.
-The Venetian rug and rich cream and mauve wall, the mantel and moldings were all considered very up-to-date.
-1830s parlors were often furnished with a number of unmatched chairs that could be pulled around for conversation.
-In the winter the chairs were gathered towards the fireplace, in the warmer months they might be arranged near the windows or door.
+A great deal of color was used in a typical 1830s home.
+The parlor's Venetian rug, rich cream and mauve wall, mantel, and moldings were all considered very up to date.
+In the 1830s, parlors were often furnished with a number of unmatched chairs that could be pulled around for conversation.
+In the winter, the chairs were gathered near the fireplace; in warmer months, they might be arranged near the windows or door.

 This room served multiple functions: entertaining room, family room, work room, office and more.
 It seems likely that the family did a great deal of entertaining in this room, especially during the winter months.
 Evening parties gave the Blauvelt adults a chance to mingle with friends, while providing an opportunity for chaperoned courtship for the young people.
 Guests might arrive by horse drawn sleigh or coach.
 The room would be illuminated by candlelight, with the table set with food and drink.
 The hosts and their guests might spend time singing popular songs.
 These songs were often accompanied by flute or piano.
 Parlor games like twenty questions, charades, puzzles and riddles were enjoyed by all.
 Women often brought sewing or embroidery projects to social gatherings.

 This room and the attic were used as sleeping spaces for the Blauvelt children.
 There probably would have been more than one bed in this room.
-Children customarily slept 2-3 in a bed, in simple rope supported cots or trundles.
+Children customarily slept two to three in a bed, in simple cots or trundles supported by ropes.

 Most clothes were stored in blanket boxes like this painted one.
 Typically children did not have a great number of toys, but the ones they did have were used to teach them the skills they would need later in life.
 Tiny toy irons, churns and cooking tools, miniature carved figures of animals, dolls and wagons are some examples.
 Toys were usually stored in the barn or in the common room rather than the bedroom.